jaalahr/dotfiles/README.md

-# \\[._.]/ - Hi, I'm the OSX bot.
+# About

-I will update your OSX machine with better system defaults, preferences, software configuration and even auto-install some handy development tools and apps that my developer friends find helpful.
+This will update your OSX machine with better system defaults, preferences, software configuration and even auto-install some handy development tools and apps that my developer friends find helpful.

 You don't need to install or configure anything upfront!
 This works with a brand-new machine from the factory as well as an existing machine that you've been working with for years.